avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

    choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
 4. The R console (a rectangle) should pop up.
-5. Once you have started R, you can now install an R library (eg. the "rmeta" library) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
+5. Once you have started R, you can now install an R package (eg. the "rmeta" package) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
    This will ask you what website you want to download the package from, you should choose "Ireland" (or another country, if you prefer).
 It will also bring up a list of available